fmcdermott4/ReadMe-Generator/README.md

 ## Contributing

-	inquirer is used to prompt the user in the terminal
+	Inquirer is used for user prompts

-## Tests

-	there are no documented tests for this project

 ## Questions